VCityTeam/UD-Imuv/README.md

 Self-hosting :

-- You can clone the repo of the docker-compose [UD-Demo-IMU-Imuv ](https://github.com/VCityTeam/UD-Demo-IMU-Imuv) and follow the instructions to install the parse-server and the mongoDB database:
+- You can clone the repo of the docker-compose [UD-Demo-IMU-Imuv](https://github.com/VCityTeam/UD-Demo-IMU-Imuv) and follow the instructions to install the parse-server and the MongoDB database:
-  - Set-up environment variables in **UD-Demo-IMU-Imuv** : `cp env-default .env` and edit the `.env` file.
+Set up environment variables in **UD-Demo-IMU-Imuv** : `cp env-default .env` and edit the `.env` file.
 (Put default proposed values in PARSE_SERVER_URL and MONGO_HOST).
-  - Run `docker-compose up -d parse-server mongodb` to start the parse-server and the mongoDB database.
+  - Run `docker-compose up -d parse-server mongodb` to start the parse-server and the MongoDB database.

 OR